acdreyer/machine-learning/2ndAssignment/README.md

 The neural network performed slightly better than perceptron and with `alpha=0.0004` the test data performance was almost the same as the training data performance.
 The [model is here](planeimages_first_full_iteration.ipynb)

+### Final version

+The final version of the assignment included updates to the neural network layers.
+Previously only one layer with 100 rows was used, but was updated to two layers with 50 rows each.
+More experimentation with the amount of layers could likely be conducted.